recommenders-team/recommenders/reco_utils/README.md

 - Random: this is the basic approach where entries are randomly assigned to each group based on the ratio desired
 - Chronological: this uses provided timestamps to order the data and selects a cut-off time that will split the desired ratio of data to train before that time and test after that time
-- Stratified: this is similar to random sampling, but the splits are stratified, for example if the datasets are split by user, the splitting approach will attempt to maintain the same set of items used in both training and test splits.
+- Stratified: this is similar to random sampling, but the splits are stratified, for example if the datasets are split by user, the splitting approach will attempt to maintain the same ratio of items used in both training and test splits.
 The converse is true if splitting by item.

 ## [Evaluation](evaluation)

-The evaluation submodule includes functionality for calculating common recommender metrics directly in python or in a Spark environment using pyspark.
+The evaluation submodule includes functionality for calculating common recommendation metrics directly in Python or in a Spark environment using PySpark.

 Currently available metrics include: